chrisbudnik/ai-newsletter-analysis/readme.md

 # AI Newsletter Analysis

 ## Overview
 `ai-newsletter-analysis` is a personal project that utilizes Large Language Models (LLMs) to classify AI-related content from newsletters received in Gmail.

-It aims to build a comprehensive database of AI articles, facilitating efficient retrieval, summarization, and analysis.
-This tool is in its early development stages, focusing on leveraging advanced AI techniques for personalized newsletter management.
+> Project is in its early development stages, just started building

 ## Key Features
 - **LLM-Powered Classification**: Utilizes cutting-edge Large Language Models to accurately categorize newsletter content related to Artificial Intelligence.